Santa Clara University Faculty

-In collaboration with faculty, we want to ensure that every student in every SCU school or college can learn social entrepreneurship.
-In collaboration with faculty, we want to provide at least 10% of all graduating students with opportunities to learn about social entrepreneurship.
-You can learn more about our plans in “ The road to 500: Miller Center’s campus engagement strategy.”
+In collaboration with faculty, our goal is to provide at least 10% of all graduating students with opportunities to learn about social entrepreneurship during their time at SCU.
+You can learn more about our plans in The Road to 500: Miller Center’s Campus Engagement Strategy.

-Engaging and supporting faculty is central to this strategy because with their expertise they can lead research and teaching in partnership with Miller Center.
-Each fall we have a Call for Research Proposals, offering faculty grants and fellowships to fund investigation into the field of social entrepreneurship, and this year, the deadline is October 15, 2021.
+Engaging and supporting faculty is central to our strategy because with their expertise they can lead research and teaching in partnership with Miller Center.
+Each fall we have a Call for Research Proposals, offering faculty grants and fellowships to fund investigation into the field of social entrepreneurship, and this year, the deadline is November 15, 2023.
 Our social entrepreneurship research framework can be found here.

 The social enterprise movement is a broad and diverse global movement of innovative social sector leaders that launch and grow enterprises which measure their success by the change they create in marginalized communities.